pn141/Flask_playground/README.md

    2. Start a command line, change directory to "Flask-playground" and create a virtual virtual environment.
 Use this link for more information on [virtual environment](https://docs.python.org/3/library/venv.html).

-**Linux note** You might have to add the 'Execute' permission to the "Flask-playground" directory or use 'sudo'.
-To add Execute permission, use the following command: ```chmod u +x /path/to/Flask-playground```

   - Linux create virtual environment venv: ```python3 -m venv```
   - Windows create virtual environment venv: ```python -m venv```